BeelGroup/Augmented-DonorsChoose.org-Dataset/README.md

-# Code and Literature Repository for Investigating Meta-Learning Algorithm in the Context of Recommender Systems
+# Code and Literature Repository for Investigating Meta-Learning Algorithms in the Context of Recommender Systems

 ## Inspiration